eCommerce email marketing

 For instance, if you use humor or pop culture references on your website, then your emails should also have some of the same elements to ensure that your branding is cohesive.

 ii.
-Connect your email marketing with your social media campaigns
+By connecting your email marketing with your social media campaigns

-Combine your email marketing with your social media marketing campaign.
+Combine your email marketing strategy with your social media campaigns.

 For instance, if you are asking for feedback on a purchased product through email, then encourage customers to share the results on your social media page, or to tag you in their post or story.